vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sun Nov  2 02:51:08 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Mon Nov  3 02:52:36 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER